Radiologic Technology - A.A.S.

 The program focuses on the same values of the college: the commitment is to student learning, excellence in fulfilling our mission, equity in respecting both individual rights and social obligations, diversity, accountability, and innovation.

-Upon completion of the academic and clinical competencies required for the program, the graduate is eligible to sit for the examination of the American Registry of Radiologic Technologists.
+Upon completion of the academic and clinical competencies required for the program, you must have earned an associate’s degree or higher, meet ARRT’s Ethics requirement, then pass an exam before earning ARRT credentials for certification and New York State licensure.
 All graduates must pass the ARRT examination to attain New York State Licensure in ORDER to work in New York State.

 View Full Catalog Page